The Summer Palace (Succession)

-"The Summer Palace" is the second-season premiere of the HBO satirical comedy-drama television series Succession, and the 11th overall.
-It was written by series showrunner Jesse Armstrong and directed by Mark Mylod, and aired on August 11, 2019.
+"The Summer Palace" is the second-season premiere of the American satirical comedy-drama television series Succession, and the 11th episode overall.
+It was written by series creator Jesse Armstrong and directed by Mark Mylod, and originally aired on HBO on August 11, 2019.

 The episode picks up two days after the end of the first season, and sees a traumatized Kendall trying to make amends with his father while backtracking on his attempted takeover of the company.
 Logan begins to consider naming his successor.

 Plot

 Shortly after Shiv and Tom's wedding, Kendall is in a rehab clinic in Iceland, but is called away within 48 hours of his stay to give a public statement regarding his decision to back down from his hostile takeover of Waystar RoyCo.
 Still traumatized and disoriented after the fatal car crash in England, Kendall struggles to offer a coherent response, but Karolina instructs him to simply say, "I saw their plan, and my dad's plan was better."

 The Roy siblings, who are unaware of Kendall's accident and still feel betrayed by his takeover attempt, watch his interview with confusion at his strange appearance.
 Shiv and Tom watch from a yacht where they are spending their honeymoon, which they decide to cut short so they can attend to family matters (including Tom's new role in the company).
 Roman and Gerri, meanwhile, watch the statement from a Japanese hospital, where they are visiting those injured in the explosion that occurred during the botched satellite launch that Roman oversaw.
 Roman evades most questions during a press conference regarding the incident.

 Kendall returns to New York and sits down with Logan and Karl in Waystar's offices to assess the extent of Stewy and Sandy's threat.
 Kendall privately confides to Logan some of the personal information he revealed to Stewy and Sandy that attested to his father's erratic behavior.
 Logan later has dinner with his financial adviser Jamie Laird, who suggests that he sell the company to avoid a costly legal battle.
+If he continues to fight the deal, Logan is encouraged to name a successor to appease the company's shareholders.
 That night, Greg comes to Kendall's temporary new apartment to deliver him cocaine.